AJ6CU/Nextion-screens-for-uBitx-KD8CEC-firmware/README.md

 Ian created a wide variety of screens, especially for the smaller Nextion screens.
 Larger screens were not supported and generally resulted in only a portion of the screen being used.

 This work reflects an extension of his work into areas:
-1. Additional screen sizes are natively supported (e.g. 3.5, 5, 7, etc.)
+1. Additional screen sizes are natively supported (e.g. 5, 7, and 9 etc.)
 2. "Enhancements" to the UX that IMHO made it easier to use and fixed some inconsistency.

+I have not made any attempt to support the smaller screens that Ian originally supported.

 This work is open source and I have included the original Nextion GUI tool input files.

-They worked on the Nextion tool that was provided at the time 2019/2020.
-They likely need to be migrated to the latest tool and I will do so  when time permits.
+Note: All compiled with Nextion Editor V0.53.
+The Nextion Editor LTS (Long Term Support) should be used to edit these files. https://nextion.tech/nextion-editor/#_section2

+The current version of the Nextion Editor is 1.63.3.
+These files have NOT been imported to this release.
+The FAQ suggested that the firmware on the screen might need to be upgraded on older models to use 1.63.3.
+When I have time, will take a look at this.
+Meanwhile, if you are curious, please try it and report back!

+There are two directories:
+1. Prebuilt  - these are prebuilt files to uploade to your Nextion screens
+2. Source - the input file for the Nextion editor

 73
 Mark